Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Introduction

 Motivated by the preceding arguments, the present article illustrates the capabilities of a robust variable selection method, recently introduced in the literature \cite{Cappozzo2020}, in performing high-dimensional classification in presence of label noise and outliers within a chemometrics context.
+The aim of the paper is thus to showcase how our procedure deals with contamination within the feature selection algorithm, without the need to resort to any data-cleaning preprocessing step.

 Three successful applications to agri-food spectroscopic datasets will be analyzed and discussed.
 Specifically, the first part of the paper will briefly introduce the methodology and the datasets employed in the study.
 In the second part, model results will be presented, in comparison with state-of-the-art chemometric strategies.
 The manuscript concludes with a discussion, highlighting how the advantages of the proposed method could positively impact classification of samples from spectroscopic data.